We are open - safety is our top priority!

 Companies such as DentRite include discounts for hearing and vision services as well as a prescription drug benefit that can provide a substantial savings over the course of a year.
 Discount plans are more viable for those who are in overall good health and only require routine maintenance procedures.
 If you need more extensive dentistry, then a standalone insurance plan may be more cost-effective.

-Most dental offices provide flexible financing options and payment plans.
+Most dental offices provide flexible financing options and payment options.
 CareCredit is one of the most popular financing companies and it’s accepted at more than 200,000 providers nationwide.
-Medical credit companies provide short-term financing for medical and dental procedures, many offer a 24-month, same-as-cash option that charges no interest as long as the balance is repaid within the 24 months.
-Many offer 60-month financing for more expensive procedures, but there’s a drawback to financing your dental procedures.
-Interest rates start at 15% and can rise to more than 20%, depending on the company and your credit rating.
-This can substantially increase the overall cost of your procedure.
-Since they require an application and an approval process, not everyone will qualify for financing.
+Medical credit companies provide short-term financing for medical and dental procedures but they require an application and an approval process and not everyone will qualify for financing.

 Some senior organizations such as AMAC or AARP provide senior discounts for professional services as well as insurance, so they’re another source of savings for seniors.